Director of Biodiversity Banking - Institute for Conservation Research

 - Maintains a variety of contacts in order to respond to inquiries and requests and effectively coordinate activities

 Performs related duties and responsibilities as required.

-Qualifications include a PhD in a specialized area of biological science and/or a DVM or equivalent specialized training; considerable experience conducting and directing research in a specialized field; valid California driver license.
+PhD in a specialized area of biological science and/or a DVM or equivalent specialized training; considerable experience conducting and directing research in a specialized field; valid California driver license.

 - Government regulations applicable to research, hazardous materials, and safety

 - Use word processing, spreadsheet, database, graphics, and desktop publishing systems

 - Prepare and review grant applications and administer grants